svshaf/soapui-automation/Reusing Groovy scripts in SoapUI project.md

 evaluate (new File (scriptDir)) //Instantiate class
 ```

-The	n we can call the class method on created class instance (for example, to generate values of _correlationId_, _messageId_ parameters in 'SOAP Request' TestStep), in such way:
+Then we can call the class method on class instance stored in _ScriptClass1_ property of context, for example, call method **UUID** to generate values of _correlationId_, _messageId_ parameters in 'SOAP Request' TestStep:

 ```xml
 <correlationId>${=context.ScriptClass1.UUID('CorID-')}</correlationId>